NALTP/Rules/README.md

   - (1) At any point in the season, a captain will be allowed to formally request a vote of no-confidence for a CRC member.
 If the request is seconded by another captain, a vote will be held.
     - (a) If at least 75% of captains vote in favor of the CRC member’s removal, the CRC member’s position will be voted on by the remaining four CRC members.
 If 3 of the remaining CRC members vote in favor of removing the CRC member, they will be removed from the CRC immediately.
 If the CRC members do not vote in favor, the member is not removed, but automatically retires at the conclusion of the season.
     - (b) In the event of this, the CRC member must wait at least 1 full season before running for re-election to the CRC.
-    - (c) See [Article II, Section A](#section-a---the-committee-for-rules-and-coordination--crc-) for vacancy information.
+    - (c) See [Article II, Section A, Part 5](#section-a---the-committee-for-rules-and-coordination--crc-) for vacancy information.
 ___
 ### Article XIII - Appendix
   - (1) Teams are subject to punishment if their players or captains partake in any of the following: violation of the DBAD rule, spam on Discord, spam on Reddit, or any other action that breaks the NALTP rules.